StanfordLegion/legion/README.md

 ## Developing Programs

-To develop a new legion application, begin by creating a new directory in the applications directory.
-Make a copy of the 'Makefile.template' file in the 'apps' directory to use as the Makefile.
-Fill in the appropriate fields at the top of the Makefile so that they contain the file names for each of the different files needed for your application.
+To start a new Legion application, make a directory and copy `apps/Makefile.template` into your directory under the name `Makefile`.
+Fill in the appropriate fields at the top of the Makefile with the filenames needed for your application.

+Most Legion APIs are described in `legion.h`; a smaller number are described in the various header files in the `runtime/realm` directory.
+The default mapper is available in `default_mapper.h`.

 To begin writing Legion applications you should only need to include the 'legion.h' header file.
 The Makefile guarantees this file will be in the